grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "What about Authorities?
 Is there significant activity from them around here?"
 Hemi asked.

 "Mostly they leave us alone.
-As I say, this is one of the only places you can move goods for cash in this part of the drink, so we end up being a small but critical operation.
+As I say, this is one of the only places you can move goods for cash in this part of the drink, so we ended up a small but critical operation.
 The Authorities on one side want their people to be able to trade goods, and the Authorities on the other side want that too --- even if they would never admit it, and endlessly skirmish over where exactly the fucking line lies.
 It's a good, quiet operation here, far from the fucking noise and crush of all the meaningless action and events that seem so important to those folks trying to carve up pieces of the surface to control.
 It's pleasantly remote here, it is.
-While it fucking lasts anyway."
+While it fucking lasts, anyway."

 "Sounds like a nice place to retire," said Shakes.
 "No sun, no wind, nothing to keep you from happily living out your days in a dank grimy hole."